dfwu/dfwu.github.io/_posts/2019-09-15-why-not-linear.markdown

 As I asked this to myself, I started to reflect on **how linguists came to the conclusion in the first place that human’s linguistic knowledge is hierarchical.
-Didn’t they draw this conclusion also based on grammaticality judgments, or more broadly, humans’ behavior that can be observed?** Why did no one challenge the linguists like I challenged the researchers of neural networks, and claimed that **humans just have an extremely complicated linear system? **
+Didn’t they draw this conclusion also based on grammaticality judgments, or more broadly, humans’ behavior that can be observed?** Why did no one challenge the linguists like I challenged the researchers of neural networks, and claimed that **humans just have an extremely complicated linear system?**

 This might be possible, but at some point this linear system becomes so complicated that it is very unlikely that humans use it, and young children learn it.
 In science, if we find two hypotheses that can explain the data equally well, then researchers tend to favor the simpler one.
-Suppose that all humans have this bias for simplicity, and suppose that a hierarchical rule referring to the sentential “subject” is simpler than an extremely complicated linear rule,[1] then all humans will converge on the hierarchical rule.
+Suppose that all humans have this bias for simplicity, and suppose that a hierarchical rule referring to the sentential “subject” is simpler than an extremely complicated linear rule,[^1] then all humans will converge on the hierarchical rule.

 **If we treat a neural network like a psychological object (a human), which is what these researchers do, then why can’t we also give up as the linear rule gets too complicated, and say the neural network can’t have chosen that?
-Then, it must have learned hierarchical structure. **
+Then, it must have learned hierarchical structure.**